What is CrossFit?

 CrossFit has experienced massive growth largely due to this affiliate model in which budding entrepreneurs apply for ‘affiliation’ and pay a fee and are able to open a gym and slap the CrossFit name on it’s door.
 Applications must pay $1000 for a level one certification before being able to apply for affiliation.
 From there they can submit a application, and if approved, are able to use the CrossFit name and must pay a licensing fee of $3000 a year (might have gone up so don’t quote me on that).

 I co-own CrossFit Estero and I believe that anyone interested in training CF should join a quality affiliate in their local area.
 The key is to test all of your options, ask questions, and make an educated decision on the best gym for you.
 Check this guide out for choosing a box.

 The Affiliate, Box, Or Gym

 At an Affiliate you will join a community of motivated people that are all working towards personal goals.
 These people are motivated, friendly, and helpful.
-A big part of sticking to a fitness program is accountability and as you assimilate yourself into a Box community you will become accountable to your CrossFit peers.
-They will call you, text you, and check up on Facebook to make sure your ass is showing up and putting in work.
-This is SO powerful to sticking with CrossFit (or any fitness program).
+A big part of sticking to a fitness program is accountability.
+When you join a Box, you assimilate yourself into the Box community and you start becoming accountable to your peers.
+They will call you, text you, and check up on Facebook to find out if you are going to “WOD today.”
+This is SO powerful to sticking with the program.